sgomez14/EyeDentify/README.md

 You will be prompted to login.
 Test username is 'hello@gmail.com' and password is 'password.'
 You can also create your own account.
 The login screen is below.
 Toast will appear if there are any errors with logging in.

+After logging, you will be prompted for several persmissions, such as connecting to the internet, using the camera, recording audio, and saving to the device's memory.
+Grant these permission requests as they pop up during the app launch.

 ![Image of EyeDentify Login Screen](https://user-images.githubusercontent.com/30096097/166729639-fc56aefd-f992-4d40-8f7b-870dd25161fe.jpg)